NCEDC logo

 • Hypoinverse catalog format

 The NCSN catalog is stored in Hypoinverse or HYP2000 format, consisting of a single line per event.
-This format is Y2K compliant and replaces an earlier, non Y2K compliant format.

 • Hypoinverse catalog and phase format

 The NCSN catalog and phase data are stored in a "shadow" format file, which consists of a summary line with location, and additional lines including phase lines for individual stations.
-This format is Y2K compliant and replaces an earlier, non Y2K compliant format.

 • FPFIT format

 The NCSN fault plane solutions are Y2K HYPO71 summary cards, augmented with the fault-plane solution parameters.
-This format is Y2K compliant and replaces an earlier, non Y2K compliant format.

 • UCB raw catalog format